waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Judicious Agent Use:** I must exercise my own judgment for simple, obvious situations and avoid calling agents unnecessarily.
 The agent is a tool for complex strategic analysis, not a replacement for basic game sense.
 - **Verify All Exits:** Before concluding I am trapped or soft-locked, I must use my pathfinding tool to test routes to ALL available exits (ladders, warps, map connections) on the current map.
 - **Pre-emptive Path Planning:** For boulder puzzles, I must use my `generate_path_plan` tool to verify the entire sequence of pushes *before* I start moving anything to avoid soft-locking myself.
+- **Mindful Gameplay:** I must be more vigilant in basic gameplay checks, as the failure to activate Strength caused a significant and unnecessary delay.

-# V. Tool Development Notes
+# V. Tool Development Notes & Ideas
-- **Boulder Puzzle Solver Tool:** A specialized tool that can analyze the map and plan the correct sequence of boulder pushes would be highly valuable for complex puzzles like those in Victory Road.
-This should be prioritized for development.
+- **Goal Prioritizer Agent:** An agent that could take my current state (location, party, goals) and suggest the most logical next objective.
+- **Puzzle Analyzer Agent:** An agent that could take a description of a puzzle and suggest a high-level strategy or identify potential deadlocks.
+- **Boulder Puzzle Solver Agent:** An agent that takes the output of the `boulder_puzzle_solver` tool and generates a step-by-step push plan.

 # VI.
 Future Improvements & Data Gathering
 - **Type Chart Granularity:** The current type chart sometimes conflates single and dual-type effectiveness (e.g., Ground vs Rock/Ground).
 I need to be more diligent in observing and recording matchups against single-type Pokémon to build a more precise and reliable chart.

 # VII.
-Agent & Tool Ideas
-- **Goal Prioritizer Agent:** An agent that could take my current state (location, party, goals) and suggest the most logical next objective.
-- **Puzzle Analyzer Agent:** An agent that could take a description of a puzzle and suggest a high-level strategy or identify potential deadlocks.
-- **Boulder Puzzle Solver Agent:** An agent that takes the output of the `boulder_puzzle_solver` tool and generates a step-by-step push plan.

-# VIII.
 Puzzle Solving Log
 ## Victory Road 1F - West Boulder Puzzle
 - **Hypothesis #1:** Pushing the boulder at (3, 11) north onto the switch at (3, 10) will clear a path forward.
 - **Test:** Moved to (3, 12) and pushed the boulder up.